QubesOS/qubes-doc/configuration/config-files.md

 -   `/rw/config/qubes-ip-change-hook` - script runs in NetVM after every external IP change and on "hardware" link status change.

--   (R4.0 only) in ProxyVMs/AppVMs with `qvm-features <vmname> qubes-firewall true`, scripts placed in the following directories will be executed in the listed order followed by `qubes-firewall-user-script` after each firewall update.
+-   (R4.0 only) in ProxyVMs (or AppVMs with `qubes-firewall` service enabled), scripts placed in the following directories will be executed in the listed order followed by `qubes-firewall-user-script` after each firewall update.
     Good place to write own custom firewall rules.

     ~~~